 The ferry runs from Fremantle and Perth to the island a few times a day and only takes half an hour.
 It can be pretty pricey, a last-minute round trip from Perth will set you back $79, or $59 from Fremantle, but you can save money by booking it in advance.

 The cheapest option is to go on a Tuesday when a return from Fremantle will cost $39.
 There’s a carpark by the ferry port that costs $7 for the day, or it’ll cost you $9 for a return on the train.
-Add $20 for bike rental which is definitely necessary if you want to make the most of your day, pack a picnic and snorkeling gear if you have it!
+Add $20 for bike rental which is definitely necessary if you want to make the most of your day, pack a picnic and snorkelling gear if you have it!

 We picked up our bikes straight off the ferry and made our way around the island.
-The north coast has some amazing beaches, start at Bathurst Lighthouse for the view and make your way west towards The Basin, a great spot for snorkeling!
+The north coast has some amazing beaches, start at Bathurst Lighthouse for the view and make your way west towards The Basin, a great spot for snorkelling!

 Bike along Longreach Beach and take a walk to the top of the cliffs at the end, you’ll get the best view of the beaches on either side.
 Follow the trail along Geordie Bay and past Lake Baghdad, be sure to stop at Parakeet Bay, it’s a gorgeous little spot.

 If you make your way south you’ll pass the most-definitely-not-Pink Lake that stinks of sulfur.
 Climb the hill to Wadjemup Lighthouse for more amazing views and probably a lot of quokkas, they like to hang out in the shade on the side of the road so you can go and say hello!
 You can’t actually cuddle them but you can try your hardest to get a “quokka selfie” and look ridiculous while you’re at it!